 My guess would be ………… let me see……..none.

 “Downtown Charlottetown Inc. has created, based on author David Weale’s little mouse explorer “Eckhart in Charlottetown” a sort of scavenger hunt.
 It is a permanent interactive fun attraction for families and children of all ages.
 Nine of our little bronze mice were installed in their “hiding places” around the City.
 Can you find them all?

-What are great way to see and read about many of the historical sites in the downtown, while having your kids involved in a scavenger hunt to help find the clues leading to discover the nine little Eckhart statues.
+What a great way to see and read about many of the historical sites in the downtown, while having your kids involved in a scavenger hunt to help find the clues leading to discover the nine little Eckhart statues?
 Just pick up a pamphlet and you’re set to go!

 Notice the “Cold Beer Store” part of the sign.

 I’m just saying that, if you find that you and your lovely wife have just left say, the Confederation Centre, it’s 9:30 or a bit later at night and that you’ve found your throat to be a bit dry, not to worry.